cossio/SamApp2024Py/README.md

 Based on https://github.com/jertubiana/PGM.

 This repository contains an example Python code to train and sample a Restricted Boltzmann machine on SAM-I riboswitch aptamer domain family of homologous sequences (RF00162 on Rfam).
-This is provided as an alterative in Python to the original repository https://github.com/cossio/SamApp2024.jl, which is in Julia.
+This is provided as an alterative in Python to the original repository accompanying the paper https://github.com/cossio/SamApp2024.jl, which is in Julia.
+The Julia repository is preferrable since it is more complete and provides the source code to reproduce additional results in the paper (such as the analysis of the SHAPE data).

+If you encounter any problems please open an issue.

 ## Setup